ShaharMS/Vision/README.md

 Vision's versioning will try to follow semver's specifications as accuratly as possible.
 Here is a list of what can change across version types:

+> ✔️: This type of modification is allowed
+> ❌: This type of modification is disallowed
+> ❓: This type of modification may occur from time to time

 <table>
     <tr>
         <th>Version Type</th>